lukas-kramer07/Classification_FashionMNIST/README.md

 1. Create an image folder:
    - Create a folder named "images" in the same directory as the script files.
-   - Download the Fashion MNIST dataset and extract the contents.
-   - Move the extracted train-images-idx3-ubyte and t10k-images-idx3-ubyte files to the "images" folder.

 2. Training the models:
-   - Open Google Colab and create a new notebook.
-   - Copy the code from the desired version (V1.py, V2.py, V3.py, or V4.py) into separate cells in the notebook.
-   - Run each cell in order to train the model.
+   - Either: Open Google Colab and run each cell in order to train the model.
+   - Or: Run the scripts on your machine using a terminal.

 3. Saving the models:
    - After training, the models will be saved in the current directory with the names "Fashion_modelV1", "Fashion_modelV2", "Fashion_modelV3", and "Fashion_modelV4" for V1.py, V2.py, V3.py, and V4.py, respectively.

 4. Displaying results:
    - Each script includes a function to create a confusion matrix and display the results.
-   - After training, run the corresponding cell in the notebook to visualize the confusion matrix and plot the training history.

 ## Version Details